kjarm32/portfolio/README.md

 </table>
 <p align="center"><em>Left: SolidWorks CAD render of the attachment.
 Right: closed-circuit flight test with the attachment mounted, loaded, and running.</em></p>

 In a team project I owned the mechanical integration, tolerancing, and aerodynamic validation of a motor-driven, gravity-fed mechanism that mounts under a quadcopter.
-The enclosure was designed for FDM production from the start — DfAM constraints, GD&T callouts, and wall thickness decisions were all made before the first print.
+The enclosure was designed for FDM production from the start: DfAM constraints, GD&T callouts, and wall thickness decisions were all made before the first print.
 My contribution was making the attachment work as hardware, not just as a CAD model.

 **What I owned**